Hazelnuts are a delicious type of tree nut, and they grow throughout Asia, Europe, and North America.

 According to the American Academy of Allergy, Asthma and Immunology, hazelnut allergy is the most common food allergy in all of Europe (21).

-The University of Manchester’s Faculty of Biology, Medicine and Health also notes that allergies to tree nuts can be very severe and that it is the proteins found in nuts triggers allergic reactions (22).
+The University of Manchester’s Faculty of Biology, Medicine and Health also notes that allergies to tree nuts can be very severe and that it is the proteins found in nuts that triggers allergic reactions (22).

 It is clear that anyone with a nut allergy (or suspected nut allergy) should avoid hazelnuts and consult their doctor.